Weekend in Santo Domingo

 Where to stay

-The metropolitan city offers countless accommodation possibilities, so it is important to keep in mind your budget and travel plans, the sights you want to see and activities you want to pursue while making your decision.
+The metropolitan city offers countless accommodation possibilities, so it is important to keep in mind your budget and travel plans, the sights you want to see, and the activities you want to pursue while making your decision.

 You can find plenty of housing opportunities in Santo Domingo here.